 The planar distorted order parameter described by Eq.\ref{eq:dist_bph} in the case $\Delta_{\bot} > \Delta_{\parallel}$ has a frequency shift of form \begin{widetext}

 \end{widetext} for critical tip angle $\beta^{*}$ that satisfies

-The order given in Eq. \ref{eq:dist_bph} does not include the influence of the Zeeman energy on the order parameter.
+determining the tip angle which separates the two modes of precession\cite{Has.83}.
+When polar-distorted, the order given in Eq. \ref{eq:dist_bph} does not include the influence of the Zeeman energy on the order parameter.
 The suppression of $M_{z} = 0$ pairs further suppresses an order parameter amplitude in the planar direction.
 Without loss of generality, we can choose the Zeeman-suppressed component to be in the $\hat{x}_{j}$ orbital direction, leading to an order parameter

 where is $\Delta_{Z,\bot}$ is the Zeeman-suppressed amplitude of the planar component of the order parameter.
 When the static magnetic field is zero, $\Delta_{Z,\bot} = \Delta_{\bot}$.
 For this order parameter, a variety of modes of precession may be stabilized for highly distorted states, but the modes observed experimentally are described by \begin{widetext}